 The JSU IRB is comprised of individuals knowledgeable in the area of human subject research.
 The membership is comprised of persons from the JSU faculty and Jackson community, appointed by the Vice President of Research Administration.
-The appointment process is consistent with that suggested in the Manual of the Office for Human Research Protections (OHRP), the federal agency responsible for overseeing IRB's nationwide.
+The appointment process is consistent with that suggested in the Manual of the Office for Human Research Protections (OHRP); the federal agency responsible for overseeing IRB's nationwide.
 The appointees likewise meet federal requirements in terms of a balance between University and community and between various areas of human research specialty.
-A list of current IRB members is available on request from the IRB Assistant, Research Development Support and Federal Relations office, sixth floor Tower building.
+A list of current IRB members is available on request from the IRB Compliance Officer, Division of Research and Federal Relations office, Research Compliance, sixth floor Tower building.